xrsrke/pipegoose/README.md

 **Appreciation**

-Big thanks to 🤗 [Hugging Face](https://huggingface.co/) for sponsoring this project with 8x A100 GPUs for testing!
+- Big thanks to 🤗 [Hugging Face](https://huggingface.co/) for sponsoring this project with 8x A100 GPUs for testing!
 And [Zach Schrier](https://twitter.com/zach_schrier) for monthly twitch donations

+- The project's APIs are greatly inspired by [OSLO](https://github.com/EleutherAI/oslo)'s and [ColossalAI](https://github.com/hpcaitech/ColossalAI)'s APIs.